-As the name indicates, nearsighted people see nearby objects quite clearly (they are "near-sighted"), but they strain to see things that are farther away.
+The symptoms of nearsightedness (myopia) are some of the easiest to recognize among common eye problems in adults.
+As the name suggests, nearsighted people can see nearby objects relatively clearly, but strain to see things that are farther away.

 Nearsightedness symptoms can include:

 Blurry vision when looking at objects that are farther away

 Nearsightedness is an increasingly common problem.
 More than four out of every 10 people in America are now nearsighted, according to the National Institutes of Health (NIH).